Marcia Hultman

 Qualified Reinsurers

-1. Hard Copy of Annual Statement - With initial application and due annually by March 1
+1. Annual Statement - With initial application and due annually by March 1

 2. Audited Financial Statement - due June 1